orbitalquark/textadept/doc/08_Themes.md

 ## Testing Themes

-You can reload or switch between themes on the fly using `Ctrl+Shift+T` (⌘⇧T on Mac OSX), but be aware that the Scintilla views do not reset themselves, so any options set explicitly in the previous theme's `view.lua` file that are not set explicitly in the new theme will carry over.
+You can reload or switch between themes on the fly using `Ctrl+Shift+T` (`⌘⇧T` on Mac OSX | none in ncurses), but be aware that the Scintilla views do not reset themselves, so any options set explicitly in the previous theme's `view.lua` file that are not set explicitly in the new theme will carry over.
 The switch feature is intended primarily for theme exploration and/or development and can be slow when many buffers or views are open.

 Any errors that occur in the theme are printed to `io.stderr`.